Schools and community organisations are local leaders in sustainability education and climate action. Learn how they are making a difference today.

 Since 2023 Sutherland Shire Council has hosted a Climate and Biodiversity Forum for Year 8 to 10 High School students from across the Sutherland Shire and beyond as a part of its NSW Youth Week programme.

-The collaborate structure of the day empowers the students to take action on climate change, biodiversity loss and other youth environment and sustainability issues, such as eco-anxiety.
+The collaborative structure of the day empowers the students to take action on climate change, biodiversity loss and other youth environment and sustainability issues, such as eco-anxiety.

 The Climate and Biodiversity Forum also enables our youth to have direct input into real actions, such as the forthcoming Sutherland Shire Climate Strategy and the forthcoming Resilient Sydney Resilience Strategy.